 The probate process is used to determine a will’s legitimacy and to allocate assets if no will exists.
 If the deceased already had a will, they will have appointed an executor to carry out their wishes.
 If the deceased never created a will, the probate process will continue on to probate court upon petition of a loved one.

-Probate Attorney in Miami
+Probate Attorney Miami

-Miami probate court focuses on allocating assets or property that are not automatically transferred to others following a death.
+Probate Court Miami focuses on allocating assets or property that are not automatically transferred to others following a death.
 Living individuals may dispute claims over assets or property in probate court in an effort to strengthen their position for receiving those assets.

-The Probate Litigation Process
+Probate Administration and Litigation

-Probate administration may be disputed with or without a will in place.
-This leads to probate litigation.
+Miami Probate administration may be disputed with or without a will in place.
+Will contests, lead to probate litigation.
 The lawsuits are often the result of disagreements between beneficiaries and executors and may often concern faulty documentation improperly prepared or documentation that is not consistent with applicable law.
 However, then there are those cases where only an experienced probate Attorney knows what laws are applicable to help the probate courts determine what applies in the proceedings to determine what claims are just in these proceedings.
-At Marrero, Chamizo, Marcer Law, LP our Probate Lawyers can act as a neutral party in the dispute and work to help the court determine the fate of an estate.
+At Marrero, Chamizo, Marcer Law, LP our Probate Attorney Miami Lawyers can act as a neutral party in the dispute and work to help the court determine the fate of an estate.
 Our Probate Attorneys can also help in carrying out a will’s requirements, assisting in the probate process in order to save you money and time that would have otherwise been lost.

 Florida Estates and Trusts

 Estate administration follows the same methods as money or property division.
 If the trustee of estate administrator fails in their responsibilities or oversteps/violates the terms of their agreement, litigation may be possible.
 We work to clear up unnecessary disputes and properly translate the message of a will.